However, the times have changed and our attitudes and awareness need to too.

 We're sorry for the imposition.
 We're sorry it's inconvenient.
 Imagine what it's like for these kids who are going to have to deal with LIFE THREATENING allergies for THE REST OF THEIR LIVES.

 Just last week, eleven year old Tanner Henstra from Utah died after having an anaphylactic reaction to peanuts.
-Although it may have been prevented if he'd had his epipen on hand, we all know that EVERY day isn't perfectly orchestrated for our kids with food allergies.
+Although it may have been prevented if he'd had his auto-injector on hand, we all know that EVERY day isn't perfectly orchestrated for our kids with food allergies.
 We all do the best we can.
-I can only hope and pray that my kids will remember to ALWAYS carry their epipens with him.
+I can only hope and pray that my kids will remember to ALWAYS carry their auto-injector with them.
 His death weighs heavy on my heart as it could be my son or daughter.

 Please take our kids allergies seriously.
 LIVES truly are at risk.